Barding: European barding

 bellies to arm his own steeds and also as diplomatic gifts to forge alliances and demonstrate Habsburg power."
 The recipients of these bards included Sigismund I the Old, who was presented with "two coursers all covered with steel to the fetlocks and the belly, save in the spurring place".
 Another case was Henry VIII's so-called Burgundian bard.

 When the parts are interchangeable, parts of different bards can be mixed to create a full bard.
 Maximilian seemed to have reattached this bard's imperial eagle cruppers from the bard made fore Frederick III (and crafted by Helmschmìed and Seusenhofer, as shown in the image above) to parts from other bards for a procession in Strasbourg on 31 August 1492, described by the Venetian diplomat Andrea Franceschi as “horse armored from head to foot – an extremely glittering sight!”.
 According Franceschi's letter, "the animal’s breast was emblazoned with two griffins and on each of its flanks was the imperial eagle."

-Cataphract

-A cataphract was a cavalryman in full armour riding an (partially or fully) armoured horse.
-This type of cavalry originated from central Asia and was adopted by the eastern satrapies of the ancient Persian Empire.